-Budget Consultation: All applicants are required to upload their draft budget and budget justification to the consultation request form by August 31, 2024, for review.
+3. Budgetary Compliance and Allowability Review: All applicants are required to submit their draft budget and budget justification for review to cfardev@uw.edu by August 15, 2025.
 We will contact you by email to provide written feedback on your budget and budget justification and to clarify any related issues.
 Click here to download the budget template.

-OPTIONAL: Virtual Budget Consultation Appointment: If you would also like to request a live budget consultation, please also email cfardev@uw.edu at your soonest opportunity and no later than August 31, 2024.
+OPTIONAL: Virtual Budget Review Appointment: If you would also like to request a live budgetary review, please also email cfardev@uw.edu at your soonest opportunity and no later than August 15, 2025.
 Availability is limited.
 (NOTE: In some instances, the CFAR Developmental Core may initiate a request to meet with an applicant to clarify budget issues as needed.)

-Please contact cfardev@uw.edu if you have questions about budget consultations.
+Please contact cfardev@uw.edu if you have questions about the budgetary review.